hiphop-operation/Des222ProcessJournal/index.md

   Your browser does not support the video tag.
 </video>

 The mirobit accurately recieves feedback from dribbling the basketball however i found the rhythm to be too slow for it to be an enjoyabel experience.
-I think this is a good base line for absolute beginners but i would like to add additional speeds and rhythm timings so the user can have some control over their experience,
+I think this is a good base line for absolute beginners but i would like to add additional speeds and rhythm timings so the user can have some control over their experience